AmroYasser/DBMS-shell-script/README.md

 # DBMS-shell-script

-Bash Shell Script Database Management System (DBMS):
+A simple Bash Shell Script Database Management System (DBMS), created by @Amr Yasser and @Mohamed Hagagy

 The Project aim to develop DBMS, that will enable users to store and retrieve the data from Hard-disk.